India and the World Bank: Tamil Nadu Health System Reform Program

 The Tamil Nadu Health System Reform Program is a relatively new project having been approved in March 2019.
 If all goes as planned the expected closing date for the reform project would be May 2024.
-A large scale project in size, the cost estimated for the total project is USD 5.515 billion.
-The contribution by the World bank to the project is USD 287 million.
+A large scale project in size, the cost estimated for the total project is US$5.515 billion.
+The contribution by the World bank to the project is US$287 million.
 Currently as the project stands, it seeks to expand on a project the Tamil Nadu government just completed with the World bank in 2015.
 This previous project, known as the "Tamil Nadu Health Additional Financing project" sought to extend financing for a project started in 2004 called the Tamil Nadu Health Systems project.
 This project established the goals to fix many of the system wide issues the region was facing.
 The original goal was to improve healthcare sector effectiveness and efficiency in providing aid to many of the poor and underrepresented groups.

 The current project looks to pick up where Tamil Nadu Health systems project left off by addressing a complex agenda for health care service delivery.
 While the previous project sought to establish networks and better system wide execution of healthcare and its surveillance ability, the current project takes a results based approach in the hopes of directly influencing three areas of growth; 1)Quality of care 2)non-communicable diseases (NCDs) and injury and 3)equity of healthcare access.
 These three categories highlight needs in the greater Tamil Nadu providence for healthcare reform to help bring the state to a more modern healthcare environment.
 Implementation of these categorical objectives are hoped to be realized through facility accreditation and procedures to ensure healthcare quality consistency, better quality of care towards trauma, mental health, and NCDs, and improved access for geographically disadvantaged and well as financially disadvantaged.

 The program notes deficiencies in current healthcare equity by showing large ranges in percentage by cities that have access to contraceptives as well as vaccinations.
 The program sites NCDs as a rapidly prevailing issue in the state due to the changing of the demographic within it.
 As the population continues to shift towards an aging population the prevalence of NCDs like hypertension, cardiovascular disease, and cancer become evermore concerning, especially in regards to access to healthcare treatment for these diseases across the state as a whole.

-Currently as it stands, only USD 720,000 has been disbursed on the project and much of the initial reporting is waiting on board to be generated by the government to oversee reporting numbers.
+Currently as it stands, only US$720,000 has been disbursed on the project and much of the initial reporting is waiting on board to be generated by the government to oversee reporting numbers.